How Many Types of Mortgage Lenders Are There?

 Different Types of Mortgage Lenders

 Different types of mortgage lenders offer different products and services, so it’s important to shop around and compare before you choose one.
-There are credit unions, thrift, direct lenders, private mortgage lenders, and more.
+There are credit unions, wholesale loans, thrift, direct lenders, private mortgage lenders, and more.
 Each has its own strengths and weaknesses, so it’s important to choose the one that’s right for you.

 If you’re not sure which type of mortgage lender is right for you, consider talking to a couple of different ones to get more information.
 Once you’ve decided, be sure to compare rates, terms, and conditions to get the best deal possible.